asherliu/researchHOWTO/readme.md

 Description
 ---------------

-[How to do research](https://docs.google.com/presentation/d/1fWNPS5Ts2s13T3GFQIo_6H2LEOT1ZVHy-Pu_tDHHp_A/edit#slide=id.p) is a educational slides project that contains **practical and actional** experience about how to do research (including reading, writing and presenting papers).
+[How to do research](https://docs.google.com/presentation/d/1fWNPS5Ts2s13T3GFQIo_6H2LEOT1ZVHy-Pu_tDHHp_A/edit#slide=id.p) is a educational slides project that contains **practical and actionable** experience about how to do research (including reading, writing and presenting papers).

 This slides originate from Hang Liu when he was a PhD student.
 He actively maintains and updates this slides through his own experience.
 Now, a considerable number of students, both native and international, find the slides to be constructive!